StellarFw/stellar-framework.com/src/guide/security.md

 Stellar comes equipped with a hashing system, which makes use of the [bcrypt](https://www.npmjs.com/package/bcrypt) library.
 This allows you to compute hashes and compare them with clear text data to validate them.

+<p class="tip">It's important that you set the default salt on production environment in order to increase the security of your API.
+You can do that setting the `general.salt` config.</p>

 ## Compute Hashes

 The `api.hash.hash` and `api.hash.hashSync` methods allow you to generate a hash from a string asynchronously and synchronously, respectively.